Subscribie/subscribie-deployer/README.md

 # Subscribie Deployer

-Standalone flask app which receives a new site build request, and builds the site. (ref https://github.com/Subscribie/module-builder/issues/7)
+Standalone starlette app which receives a new site build request, and builds the site. (ref https://github.com/Subscribie/module-builder/issues/7)

 Responsible for building new subscribie sites.